labex-labs/open-source-labs/python/practical-python/lab-03-03-error-checking-error-checking/step16.md

 >>>
 ```

-Error handling is one of the most difficult things to get right in
-most programs.
-As a general rule, you shouldn’t silently ignore
-errors.
-Instead, it’s better to report problems and to give the user
-an option to the silence the error message if they choose to do so.
+Error handling is one of the most difficult things to get right in most programs.
+As a general rule, you shouldn't silently ignore errors.
+Instead, it's better to report problems and to give the user an option to the silence the error message if they choose to do so.